google.com, pub-6815237629569877, DIRECT, f08c47fec0942fa0

 God Stayed With Ishmael?

-Next we find, that the Holy Scriptures would also confirm, that God was with the boy as he grew into a man.
-And we're told, that Ishmael ended up settling from within the "Desert of Paran" and that he had eventually became an archer.
-Also know, that Ishmael would get married to an Egyptian woman -- that his mother later on, had found for him:
+Next, we find that the Holy Scriptures would also confirm that God was with the boy as he grew into a man.
+And we're told that Ishmael ended up settling from within the "Desert of Paran" and that he had eventually become an archer.
+Also, know that Ishmael would get married to an Egyptian woman that his mother, later on, had found for him:

 "God was with the boy as he grew up.
 He lived in the desert and became an archer.
 While he was living in the Desert of Paran, his mother got a wife for him from Egypt." -- Genesis 21:20,21